apexfarm/ApexTriggerHandler/README.md

 // and clearer.
 class MyAccountHandler implements Triggers.Handler, Triggers.BeforeUpdate, Triggers.AfterUpdate {

     // 2.
-There is a "when" stage before any execution of the handlers.
+There is a "when" stage before any handler execution.
 This gives
-    // developers a chance to turn on and off the handlers according to configurations
+    // developers chances to turn on and off the handlers according to
-    // at run time.
+    // configurations at run time.
     public Boolean when(Triggers.Context context, Triggers.Helper helper) {
         return Triggers.WHEN_ALWAYS;
         // 3.
 There are also helper methods to check if certain fields have changes